The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Introduction

 To understand the reason behind this correlation and why it can be an issue, consider the following.
-A powerful and accurate technique to determine the strong coupling from lattice simulations is to define it from the action density after the gauge fields have been evolved under the gradient flow~\cite{Narayanan:2006rf,Lohmayer:2011si,Luscher:2009eq}.
-After the flow, it is well known that the action density becomes highly correlated with the topological background of the underlying gauge field~\cite{Fritzsch:2013yxa}.
-The topological charge $Q$, in turn, suffers for very large auto-correlation times if the lattice spacing is fine~\cite{Alles:1996vn,DelDebbio:2004xh, Schaefer:2010hu}.
-This computational problem, known as \emph{topological freezing}, is due to the loss of ergodicity of standard local updating algorithms close to the continuum limit.
-Practically, it prevents to correctly sample the topological charge distribution in affordable Monte Carlo simulations.
-As a matter of fact, when the lattice spacing is sufficiently fine, very few to no fluctuations of $Q$ are observed during typical runs.
-Given the strong correlation between the topological charge and the action density after the flow, and considering that exploring fine lattices is a necessity to pin down the systematic error related to the continuum limit extrapolation, topological freezing can potentially introduce an undesired bias also in the determination of the strong coupling from the gradient flow, and thus in the $\Lambda$-parameter.
-So, it is extremely relevant to carefully check if and how topology affects the gradient flow determination of the strong coupling, which is exactly the aim of the present study.
+A powerful and accurate technique to determine the renormalized strong coupling from lattice simulations is to define it from the action density after the gauge fields have been evolved under the gradient flow~\cite{Narayanan:2006rf,Lohmayer:2011si,Luscher:2009eq}.
+After the flow, the action density becomes highly correlated with the topological background of the underlying gauge field~\cite{Fritzsch:2013yxa}.
+The topological charge $Q$, in turn, suffers for very large auto-correlation times if the lattice spacing is fine~\cite{Alles:1996vn,DelDebbio:2004xh,Schaefer:2010hu}.
+This computational problem, known as \emph{topological freezing}, is due to the loss of ergodicity of standard local algorithms close to the continuum limit.
+In practice, it prevents sampling correctly the topological charge distribution in affordable Monte Carlo simulations.
+As a matter of fact, when the lattice spacing is sufficiently fine, very few to no fluctuations of $Q$ get sampled during typical runs.
+However, exploring fine lattices is necessary to pin down the systematic error related to the continuum limit extrapolation.
+So, given the strong correlation between topological charge and flowed action density, topological freezing can introduce a bias in the determinations of the renormalized coupling and, therefore, of the $\Lambda$-parameter.

-Generally speaking, for what concerns the determination of $\Lambda$, the freezing problem is usually circumvented in lattice computations by defining the coupling through a projection onto the $Q=0$ topological charge sector~\cite{Fritzsch:2013yxa}.
-Since in perturbation theory this is the only relevant sector, this definition is expected to amount just to a particular definition of the regularization scheme.
-Thus, once properly matched to a more customary scheme such as the $\MS$, this choice should not introduce any systematic in the determination of $\Lambda$.
-However, \emph{a priori} it is not obvious that, in the presence of topological freezing, fluctuations within each fixed topological sectors are correctly sampled.\footnote{For a first investigation of this issue in the $2d$ $\mathrm{U}(1)$ gauge theory see Ref.~\cite{Albandea:2021lvl}.} Moreover, it would be reassuring to explicitly verify in an actual numerical calculation that a non-projected definition of the coupling leads to the same determination of the dynamical scale.